 For example, the nature of work is something we often don’t think about in our culture, but work, to include overwork, is a huge cause of spiritual and emotional problems in our 21st century lives.
 Secularism reduces work down to either “money making” or elevates it to “identity making.”
 In answer to this false dichotomy, reading something on a theology of work by one of the great Puritan theologians of the 17th century, especially the likes of Richard Baxter, for example, can give us incredible insight into how we should manage our life of work, to include our life of play and leisure.
 Examples could be easily multiplied.

-Of course one of the biggest areas of thought that Christians in the 21st century Western context must recapture is that of philosophy, and understanding the role philosophy, especially metaphysics (the study of what exists), has played in shaping our Christian worldview.
-In contrast to Marxist ideology, which saw all human thought as subject to, and entirely a product of, changes in socio-economic conditions; and subsequently believed that human thought itself would evolve beyond religion, so long as the right social and economic conditions were achieved; Christian thought, on the other hand, exists in a continuum with the past.
+Of course, one of the biggest areas of thought that Christians in the 21st century Western context must recapture is that of philosophy, and understanding the role philosophy, especially metaphysics (the study of what exists), has played in shaping our Christian worldview.
+For example, in contrast to Marxist philosophy, which saw all human thought as subject to, and entirely a product of, changes in socio-economic conditions, Christian thought, on the other hand, exists in a continuum with the past.
 It is a way of thinking that looks forward and backward, and is always aimed at synthesizing philosophical knowledge from the past for the present context.
 In this way, Christian philosophy is one way to think about God’s eternal truth, and articulate that Truth for the present day.

 As G.K.
 Chesterton once quipped, and rightly so, the only true democracy is tradition, since it takes into account the opinions of the dead, as well as the living.
 It is in this sense that Christians are neither pure conservatives, nor pure progressives.
 We do not live in the past blindly, never bothering to advance our understanding of God, nor do we rush forward without carefully listening to the voices of our past.
 Rather, we take all the light of the past, and past tradition, and use it to illumine our path forward.